Optimal stopping problems for the maximum process with upper and lower caps: Guess and verify via principle of smooth or continuous fit

 \section{Guess and verify via principle of smooth or continuous fit}

-Let us consider the solution to~\eqref{problem1} from an intuitive point of view.
-We shall restrict ourselves to the case where $\W{q}{0+}<q^{-1}$ and $q>\psi(1)$.
-By Proposition~\ref{solution2}, it follows in particular that $k^*\in(0,\infty)$.
+Let us consider the solution to (\ref{problem1}) from an intuitive point of view.
+We shall restrict ourselves to the case where $q>\psi (1)$ and $W^{(q)}(0+)<q^{-1}$.
+It follows from what was said at the beginning of Section \ref{ss} that $k^*\in(0,\infty)$.

-It is clear that if $(x,s)\in E$ such that $x\geq\epsilon$, then it is optimal to stop immediately since one cannot obtain a higher payoff than $\epsilon$ and waiting is penalised by exponential discounting.
-If $x$ is much smaller than $\epsilon$, then the cap $\epsilon$ should not have too much influence and one expects that the optimal value function $V^*_\epsilon$ and the corresponding optimal strategy $\tau^*_\epsilon$ look similar to the optimal value function $V^*$ and optimal strategy $\tau^*$ of problem~\eqref{problem2}.
-However, if $x$ is close to the cap (or the process gets close to the cap and has not yet been stopped), then the process $X$ should be stopped ``before" it is a distance $k^*$ away from its running maximum.
-This can be explained as follows: The constant $k^*$ in the solution to problem~\eqref{problem2} quantifies the acceptable ``waiting time" for a much higher running supremum at a later point in time.
-But if we impose a cap, there is no hope for a much higher supremum and therefore ``waiting the acceptable time'' for problem~\eqref{problem2} does not pay off in the situation with cap.
+It is clear that if $(x,s)\in E$ such that $x\geq\epsilon$, then it is optimal to stop immediately since one cannot obtain a higher payoff than $\epsilon$, and waiting is penalised by exponential discounting.
+If $x$ is much smaller than $\epsilon$, then the cap $\epsilon$ should not have too much influence, and one expects that the optimal value function $V^*_\epsilon$ and the corresponding optimal strategy $\tau^*_\epsilon$ look similar to the optimal value function\vadjust{\goodbreak} $V^*$ and optimal strategy $\tau^*$ of problem (\ref{problem2}).
+On the other hand, if $x$ is close to the cap, then the process $X$ should be stopped ``before'' it is a distance $k^*$ away from its running maximum.
+This can be explained as follows: the constant $k^*$ in the solution to problem (\ref{problem2}) quantifies the acceptable ``waiting time'' for a possibly much higher running supremum at a later point in time.
+But if we impose a cap, there is no hope for a much higher supremum and therefore ``waiting the acceptable time'' for problem (\ref{problem2}) does not pay off in the situation with cap.
 With exponential discounting we would therefore expect to exercise earlier.
 In other words, we expect an optimal strategy of the form

-for some function $g$ satisfying $\lim_{s\to-\infty}g(s)=k^*$ and $\lim_{s\to\epsilon}g(s)=0$.
+for some function $g_\epsilon$ satisfying $\lim_{s\to-\infty }g_\epsilon(s)=k^*$ and $\lim_{s\to\epsilon}g_\epsilon(s)=0$.

-This qualitative guess can be turned into a quantitative guess by appealing to the general theory of optimal stopping (cf.~\citep{peskir}).
-To this end, assume that $X$ is of unbounded variation ($\W{q}{0+}=0$).
+This qualitative guess can be turned into a quantitative guess by an adaptation of the argument in Section 3 of \cite{maximalityprinciple} to our setting.
+To this end, assume that $X$ is of unbounded variation ($W^{(q)}(0+)=0$).
 We will deal with the bounded variation case later.
-From the general theory we informally expect the value function $V_g(x,s)=\E_{x,s}\big[e^{-q\tau_g+\overline X_{\tau_g}}\big]$ to satisfy the system
+From the general theory of optimal stopping (cf. \cite{peskir}, Section 13) we informally expect the value function